-- High temperature or low?
-If you’re working with children or on delicate materials, choose a low-temperature gun, which melts the glue sticks at about 250 F. High-temperature guns, suited for bonding more substantial materials like wood, operate at around 380 degrees F—a significant difference.
+- High-temperature vs. low-temperature gun: If you are working with children or on delicate materials, choose a low-temperature gun, which melts the glue sticks at about 250 F. High-temperature guns, suited for bonding more substantial materials like wood, operate at around 380 F—a significant difference.
 Dual-temperature guns offer both options and usually cost just slightly more.

-- Trigger feed or manual feed?
-Another feature to consider is whether you want a trigger-fed gun or a push-fed model.
+- Trigger-feed vs. manual-feed gun: Another feature to consider is whether you want a trigger-fed gun or a push-fed model.
 With the trigger feed, you slip the glue stick into the hole at the back of the gun, and each pull of the trigger advances the stick into the heater and out through the nozzle.
-Trigger-free models are even simpler: You simply push the glue stick with your thumb.
+Trigger-free models are also simple, you push the glue stick with your thumb.

 Part of the glue gun’s appeal is its price: you can pick one up for literally a buck or two, and a large pack of glue sticks costs just a few dollars.
 A glue gun has almost infinite uses and comes in handy not only for crafting but also for a variety of home repair jobs.
 Using one is as easy as pointing and squeezing.

 The glue is surprisingly strong and has great staying power, even out in the elements.
 It bonds immediately and cools to the touch relatively quickly.
-For people bored with the usual clear glue, the sticks are available in different colors and even impregnated with glitter.
+For people bored with usual clear glue, sticks are available in different colors and some come impregnated with glitter.

 Here are just a few projects for which a glue gun is useful: